Table Of Contents_

 WHY WE LIKE IT: This toilet combines many of our favorite features in one model with a fully ceramic design, dual-flush pedal, and comfortable seat.
 Not only will it last the life of your RV, it’ll do a great job the whole time.

 Yes, this is another Dometic 310 model, but it’s a significantly different design than our first pick – and we love everything about it.
 The base is sturdy for a more durable installation, while the rim is designed to prevent spills while still giving you the at-home feeling that this line specializes.
+The 320 Series Standard Height Toilet features an elongated, residential seat height to help you feel at home in your RV along with a handheld sprayer.

 The toilet is made entirely of ceramic material, which is great for durability and means you can clean as thoroughly as you want without worrying about damage – although keep in mind this will add more weight to your RV overall!
 There’s also a dual-flush pedal that’s sensitive enough to tell if you pressed either partially or fully down to control the flushing.
+Compare this with the best composting toilet to determine what is right for your RV.
+For example, check out the Nature’s Head Self Contained Composting Toilet, which is a full-sized camping toilet for comfort and is able to be disassembled in seconds for quick cleaning.

 The best RV toilet comes down to comfort, comfort, comfort.
 That’s why we looked at design first, preferring bowls that are as much like traditional house toilets as possible, and heights that were at least 15 inches and preferably higher at “comfort heights” to support easier use.
 The flushing mechanism also plays an important role in comfort, so we looked for models with easy pedal flushes.